-Unnao incident: Akhilesh Yadav sits on dharna, Priyanka Gandhi blames UP govt
+Unnao incident: Akhilesh Yadav sits on dharna, Priyanka Gandhi visits rape victim's family

 "Till the day Uttar Pradesh Chief Minister, state Home Secretary and DGP don't resign, justice will not be done.
 Tomorrow we will conduct a shok sabha in all districts of the state over Unnao rape case," he added.

-Meanwhile, Congress general secretary Priyanka Gandhi, who is on her way to Unnao, questioned the Uttar Pradesh government as to why the gang-rape victim was not given security keeping in mind a similar incident that took place earlier in the same district.
+Meanwhile, Congress general secretary Priyanka Gandhi, visited the family of a young woman in Unnao and questioned the Uttar Pradesh government as to why the gang-rape victim was not given security keeping in mind a similar incident that took place earlier in the same district.

 "Why the victim of Unnao gangrape case was not given security keeping in mind an earlier incident of Unnao?
 What action has been taken on the police official who refused to register an FIR?
 What steps are being taken by the government to stop crime against the women, which take place on a daily basis?"
 Priyanka tweeted.